-Sarah B. George, Ph.D, is the Executive Director of the Natural History Museum of Utah and Adjunct Professor of Biology at the University of Utah.
+Sarah B. George, Ph.D, was the Executive Director of the Natural History Museum of Utah from 1992 through August 31, 2019.
 Working in museums since she was an undergraduate at the University of Puget Sound, she received her M.S. at Fort Hays State University in western Kansas, and her Ph.D. at the University of New Mexico as a field biologist, mammalogist, and evolutionary geneticist.
 After completing graduate school in 1984, she was Curator of Mammals at the Natural History Museum of Los Angeles County, also holding adjunct faculty appointments in the biology departments at USC and UCLA.

 In 2012, Sarah was recognized as a Pathfinder by the Salt Lake Chamber of Commerce, in 2013, she was awarded the Director's Chair by the Western Museums Association, and in 2016, she received the Governor's Medal for Science and Technology.
 She serves on the boards of the Natural Science Collections Alliance and the Association of Science-Technology Centers and is President of the Association of Science Museum Directors.